DataDog/hiring-engineers/answers.md

 In this exercise, I'll cover:
 - setting up a VM with Vagrant
 - installing and configuring the Datadog Agent
-- setting up the MySQL Intergration
+- setting up the MySQL Integration
 - adding custom Datadog checks
 - creating visualizations with the Datadog API
 - setting up and managing Monitors